 As long as cameras are in areas without a reasonable expectation of privacy, and you're only capturing video with no audio, signage is generally unnecessary.
 You may wish to include signage anyway to cover your bases or deter bad actors.

 Apart from a few exceptions, there are no U.S. federal laws prohibiting video surveillance in the workplace.
 Determining what level of monitoring vs. privacy is acceptable is generally left up to the states.

 Some states have stricter laws around hidden surveillance cameras, and in some states, security cameras are illegal anywhere with a reasonable expectation of privacy.
 This includes dressing rooms, bathrooms, hotel rooms, locker rooms, and more.
 However, other states permit video surveillance in these areas—only if there is a public notice indicating the presence of security cameras.

 This variance makes it crucial for organizations to look to their local privacy laws to remain compliant.

-It’s considered a best practice to provide notice of video surveillance to customers—even when it isn’t required.
+It’s considered a best practice to provide notice of video surveillance to customers even when it isn’t explicitly required.
 Doing so clearly removes the expectation of privacy, which allows the customer to make informed decisions and puts the business on firm legal ground.

-Audio surveillance laws are considerably stricter than video surveillance laws.
-Many kinds of audio recordings are illegal, and failure to comply with requirements could lead to charges on the federal level for eavesdropping and wiretapping.
+Audio surveillance laws are stricter than video surveillance laws.
+Many types of audio recordings are illegal, and failure to comply with requirements could lead to charges on the federal level for eavesdropping and wiretapping.

 For audio surveillance to be legal, the recorded parties must be aware that they are being recorded and consent to it.
 In 38 states, one-party consent is required.
 This allows a conversation to be recorded if at least one person is aware of it.
 In 12 states, all-parties consent is required.